akshaya-git/Con2RDS4AWSNE/README.md

 - Use existing RDS databases or create a MySQL and Postgres database each with some sample data that will be queried from inside the Nitro Enclave.
 The target databases are the databases where there is data that needs to be scanned for sensitive information.
     1. Note the username and password of the target database.
     2. Using the KMS key created above, encrypt the username and password of each database.
-You can create a custom script to do this or just use the AWS CLI to encrypt the username and password:
+You can create a custom script to do this (a sample python script provided under src folder) or just use the AWS CLI to encrypt the username and password:

         ```
         aws kms encrypt \